harriskwong1208/OnlineStore/README.md

 </p>
   -In termainal, change directory to project.
 Then type "python manage.py runserver" to start the server on local computer.
 <p>
-  After starting the server, paste the following into web browser url to run the web application.
+  -After starting the server, paste the following into web browser url to run the web application.
 </p>
 <p>